I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 --config configs/my-pool-9models.yaml

-Once 9/9 OK, proceed to the next step.
+Once you get 9/9 OK, proceed to the next step.

-Before the full collect, run a dry-run with 90 calls to estimate cost and latency.
-Two thinking-related pitfalls were encountered here, but after the 3rd attempt, a fully OK configuration for all 9 models was settled on—with the policy of disabling thinking via extra_body.reasoning.enabled: false plus an exception for Gemini 3.5 Flash with max_tokens: 2048.
-The actual cost was 1/4 of the preliminary estimate of $45-55, with a prospect of completing all 480 questions for $11.27.
+Before the actual collect, run a dry-run with 90 calls to estimate cost and latency.
+I hit about 2 thinking-related traps here, but by the 3rd attempt the configuration of cutting thinking with extra_body.reasoning.enabled: false + making Gemini 3.5 Flash an exception with max_tokens: 2048, a 9/9 fully OK configuration was finalized.
+The actual cost was 1/4 of the preliminary estimate of $45-55, with a projection of being able to run all 480 questions for $11.27.

-Setting extra_body.reasoning.enabled: false uniformly across the 6 OpenRouter models dramatically changed latency.
+So I adopted the policy of uniformly applying extra_body.reasoning.enabled: false to the 6 OpenRouter models, which dramatically changed latency.

 |---|---|---|---|